Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 Further Reference: Nitrofural, Nitrofurazone; Skin Absorbing

-*Not best used in saltwater display aquarium, better in hospital tank or bath with not carbonate decor
+*Not best used in saltwater display aquarium, better in hospital tank or bath with no carbonate based decor (corals, live rock, etc.)

 Aquatronics made excellent products (many that are simply no longer available in any form), but unfortunately went out of business in the early 2000s for business reasons which continue to haunt and perpetuate within the Aquarium & Pet industry in general, not for lack of excellent reliable aquatic treatments.
 In fact as a side note, purchasing aquarium products at companies such as Amazon, Pet Mountain and many others will likely result in more top notch aquarium information and supply companies disappearing as did Aquatronics, remember this the next time you attempt to save a $1 by purchasing at these types of retailers.